JoachimSchaeffer/LAVADE/README.md

 # LAVADE: Latent Variable Demonstrator
+Version 0.1
+Work on restructuring the code in progress.
+Version 1.0 coming soon.

 This repository contains a demonstrator to build intuition on latent variable approaches and regression approaches in general.

 The app was written in MATLAB_R2021a by using the MATLAB app designer toolbox.